 There are different kinds of EDC systems developed by various companies, and more are still coming up.

 Somewhere in the western world, a clinical trial team of an organization was looking to buy an electronic data capture (EDC) system for their clinical trial projects.
-There were many choices in the market and efforts were on to seek feedback on previous experiences with these products.
+There were many choices in the market, and efforts were on to seek feedback on previous experien6ces with these products.
 One of the team members got an interesting thought to seek this feedback quickly and much more reliably.
 Why not ask other clinical researchers on a social media group?
 This generated a pool of responses containing unbiased feedback of user experience with currently marketed EDC systems.